Then follow me on Pinterest!

 I've had some fun searching for the most fabulous popsicle recipes around, and I also want to give you some tips on the best popsicle molds to make your own ice pops as perfect as possible!

 The most foolproof method to making popsicles is definitely using the Zoku Quick-Pop maker.
-The Zoku duo makes two ice pops, and the original Zoku makes 3 in as little as seven minutes!
+It makes 3 popsicles in as little as seven minutes!
 You can even buy a Zoku that makes a single popsicle!
 Starting at $25, these are your solution if you want fast and easy popsicles and you're willing to pay a premium.

 If you're looking for the basics, then definitely go for the Tovolo Groovy Ice Pop maker.
 It's under $10 right now and eligible for free shipping.
 With nearly 500 customer reviews averaging 4.5 out of 5 stars, you'll almost certainly be happy with your purchase!